One common question I get asked as an artist is 'What is a thumbnail sketch?"

 My thumbnails are private, a messy but essential part of my creative process.
 I rarely share them, but this page shares a rare glimpse into my sketchbook.

 Using a black marker, I block in the darkest areas, leaving the lightest areas as the white of the paper.
-This simple technique helps me visualize the distribution of darks and lights, ensuring a balanced composition.
+This simple technique helps me visualize which coloured pencils I will use later to ensure a balanced composition.
 I might add a dark foreground element, like a river's edge, or extend a line of trees to create a dramatic background.

 The area with the greatest contrast will naturally draw the viewer's eye, becoming the focal point.
 By creating thumbnail sketches, I can test and refine my composition, achieving a harmonious balance of values that guides the viewer's gaze.